ML-Nagpur/Cool-Notebooks/CONTRIBUTING.md

 Congrats!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll often encounter as a contributor!

-Celebrate your contribution and share it with your friends and followers by going to [web app](https://firstcontributions.github.io/#social-share).

-You could join our slack team if you need any help or have any questions.
-[Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/zt-1n4y7xnk0-DnLVTaN6U9xLU79H5Hi62w).

 Now let's get you started with contributing to other projects.
 We've compiled a list of projects with easy issues you can get started on.
-Check out [the list of projects in the web app](https://firstcontributions.github.io/#project-list).

 ### [Additional material](additional-material/git_workflow_scenarios/additional-material.md)

 ## Tutorials Using Other Tools